froberge/ocp-pipeline/README.md

 ## Overview

 This tutorial will walk you through different concepts of Tekton and OpenShift Pipelines while given you some practical knowledge of the tool.
-It will walk you through pipeline concepts and how to create and run a simple pipeline for building and deploying Cloud Native applications using OpenShift Pipelines
+It will walk you through pipeline concepts and how to create and run a simple pipeline for building and deploying serverless Cloud Native applications using OpenShift Pipelines.

 The tutorial is divide in different section:
 * [Learn about Tekton concepts](#concepts)